Checkpoint Inhibitor - Chemotherapy for Treatment of Small Cell Lung Cancer

 FDA approval is based on results from the IMpower133 clinical trial which were initially presented at the 2018 World Conference on Lung Cancer (WCLC) and published in The New England Journal of Medicine in late 2018.
 IMpower133 directly compared Tecentriq in combination with chemotherapy (carboplatin and etoposide) to chemotherapy alone in 403 patients with newly diagnosed ED-SCLC.
 Tecentriq in combination with chemotherapy helped people live longer compared to chemotherapy alone (12.3 vs 10.3 months)

 Imfinzi (durvalumab) is a human monoclonal antibody that binds to PD-L1 and blocks the interaction of PD-L1 with PD-1 and CD80, countering the tumor's immune-evading tactics and releasing the inhibition of immune responses.
 Similar results for Imfinizi were presented at the 2019 Lung Cancer meetings showing an approximate 3 month improvement, ultimately leading to FDA approval in March of 2020.
-(5,6)
+(5,6,7)